 What are FODMAPS?

-Companies are now creating “lo-fo” product replacements, including low FODMAP breads made from low FODMAP grains, but still containing gluten.
+Companies are now creating “lo-fo” product replacements, including low FODMAP breads made from low FODMAP grains, but which still contain gluten.
 Certification programs are starting to pop up too, labelling foods as “FODMAP friendly” or “low FODMAP certified”.
 Remember though, these are commercial trademarks and not run by official bodies, so requirements for certification will vary.